HarveyHistory/StatLine/README.md

 This project was created to learn how to work with external APIs and integrate them into a simple Discord-based tool.
 It is intended for small-scale personal use and is not a public service.

-## Disclaimer

-This project is not affiliated with or endorsed by Hypixel.